nejni-marji/mpc-display-rs/README.md

 # mpc-display-rs
-This is a program that displays the current state of an MPD server.

-`mpc-display-rs` is a companion program for the standard client, `mpc`, and does not offer any control whatsoever.
-It handles text wrapping and is flicker-free, and tries to keep the current track in the center of the screen.
+This is a client for Music Player Daemon.

+`mpc-display-rs` was originally a companion program for `mpc`, but now supports keyboard input to control playback!
+How exciting... it's finally a real MPD client!

+## Controls

+Which keys do what are still up in the air, so... have fun!

 ## Usage